isaudits/docker-empire/README.md

 be passed as parameters as opposed to automatically launching listeners.

 Default environment variables can be overridden via command line launch or .env file.

+# TODO
+- Resource scripts no longer working in 4.x
+- Starkiller launcher

 --------------------------------------------------------------------------------